Skip Navigation

 Download now

-But companies that avoid losing PII during data breaches still run the risk (and costs) of having intellectual property (IP), such as patents and trademarks, compromised.
-IP can account for up to 90% of a company's value and is targeted primarily by state-sponsored cybercrime groups.
+But companies that avoid losing personally identifiable information (PII) during a breach still run the risk (and costs) of having IP, such as patents and trademarks, compromised.
+The cost of IP records jumped up to $173 per record from $156 in 2023.
+Importantly, IP can account for up to 90% of a company's value.

 Ransom demands